cburj/vim-forge/README.md

 All available build commands can also be accessed from the build menu, by calling ```:Fmenu```.

 ## Supported Build Commands
+These commands can be called in command mode.
+Or bound to keymaps in your .vimrc file.
 * ```:Fmake``` ➡ ```make```
 * ```:Fmakefresh``` ➡ ```make fresh```
 * ```:Fmakeatf``` ➡ ```make atf```
 * ```:Fmakeapi``` ➡ ```make web_api_cgi```
 * ```:Futsysbuild``` ➡ ```ut_sys_build```
-These commands can be called in command mode.
-Or bound to keymaps in your .vimrc file.
+To stop a build and/or close the build output window, just press ```q```

 ## Upcoming Features
 * Commands inside the build output window.
 E.g. cancel a build and restart.